jimmy-neu/nuh-qix-assessor/README.md

 ## 🤖 Pipeline Architecture

-The system operates via two specialized agents to bridge the gap between unstructured clinical data and formal auditing logic.
+The system operates via multiple specialized agents to bridge the gap between unstructured clinical data and formal auditing logic.
 (Note: For conversion of pptx file into pdf file use PPTX_PDF.py just need to change the folder path)

 ### 1. Extraction Agent